In This Article Expand or collapse the "in this article" section Nātha Sampradāya

 • Bouillier, Véronique.
 Monastic Wanderers: Nāth Yogī Ascetics in Modern South Asia.
 London and New York: Routledge, 2018.

-An excellent volume that comprehensively discusses key questions of Nāth practice, organization, and identity, especially in the modern period and contemporary South Asia.
+An excellent anthropological monograph that comprehensively discusses key questions of Nāth practice, organization, and identity, especially in the modern period and contemporary South Asia.

 • Bouy, Christian.
 Les Nātha-yogin et les Upaniṣads: Étude d’histoire de la littérature hindoue.
 Paris: Éditions de Boccard, 1994.